Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Discussion

 However, this work has some limitations.
-Since there are a highly small number of public databases on ADHD with EEG in children, we have only been able to test these results in one database.
-Therefore, these results are limited to this database.
-On the other hand, regarding the expainability of this study, it is possible that, although the features help to guide us in finding the cause of this disorder, they are not descriptive enough for a specialist to work with them easily, so more research is needed in this field.
-Another limitation of this work is the number of channels used, as we have 19 available channels, but we have only been able to train with up to 3, due to computational limitations.
+Due to the scarcity of public ADHD databases with EEG data in children, we were only able to test our results on a single dataset, limiting the generalizability of our findings.
+Additionally, while the extracted features guide us toward understanding the disorder, they may not be descriptive enough for specialists to interpret easily, requiring further research in this area.
+Another limitation is the number of channels used; although 19 channels were available, we could only train up to 3 due to computational constraints, as mentioned in our previous work \cite{sanchis2024novel}.